OOPA2018/syllabus/README.md

 by constructing relevant algorithms in labs / assignments
 ## How to succeed?
-No-one has learned programming by reading books or attendinglectures alone!
+No-one has learned programming by reading books or attending lectures alone!

 You can only learn programming by actually coding up solutions to problems yourself:
   * Do write the code even when the exercise seems trivial